BOARD & STAFF

 Beth Youhn, Executive Director of Tradeswomen Inc., began her career over 25 years ago as a crane and heavy equipment operator with Operating Engineers Local 3 in the San Francisco Bay Area.
 Since her retirement from construction in 1999, Beth has worked extensively to promote construction careers to women and men, including positions with Laney Community College and the City and Port of Oakland, where she developed a local hire recruiting program to place women and minorities on the Port’s $1.2 billion expansion and other major public works projects.

-+ Mary Lucas McDonald, President & General Representative
++ Mary Lucas McDonald, Vice President & General Representative

 Mary Lucas McDonald is a founder of the BACLT Hibiscus Commons project, a model for affordable elder housing cooperatives, which will help seniors of all incomes to retire comfortably and affordably in community.
 Mary served on the steering committee for United in Action, the community organization that developed the 2020 Vision to close the achievement gap in Berkeley schools.
 She volunteered for Ashby Village which helps seniors live independently.
 Mary is an avid dragon boater and recently began their work in the club's non-profit board of directors as the outreach director.